timvgl/Mumax3Mod/README.md

   *Args:* fromY, toY (int, in cells)
 - **CropZOperator:** Same as **CropOperator** but only for z dimension *Args:* fromZ, toZ (int, in cells)
+## CropK
+- **CropK:** Like Crop, but fromX, toX, fromY, toY, fromZ and toZ are the wave numbers and not the cells of the mesh to be cropped to.
+This is supposed to be used with the FFT3D function or with the __operatorsKSpace__ variable.
+Choosing the same value for from* and to* will result in cropping to just this single value instead of a region.
+- **CropKx:** Like CropK, but only for Kx
+- **CropKy:** Like CropK, but only for Ky
+- **CropKz:** Like CropK, but only for Kz
+- **CropKxy:** Like CropK, but only for Kx and Ky
+- **CropKOperator:** Mix between CropK and CropOperator.
+Can be used to crop FFT in space in FFT4D to certain k-values
+- **CropKxOperator:** Like CropKOperator but only for Kx
+- **CropKyOperator:** Like CropKOperator but only for ky
+- **CropKzOperator:** Like CropKOperator but only for kz
+- **CropKxyOperaotr:** Like CropKOperator but only for kx and ky

 ## Expand
 - **ExpandOperator:** Returns a function with the expanding area being defined already but the quantity missing: